theaipetcompany/memory-management/docs/minimal-user-journey.md

 ### 2. Add Images

 - User clicks "Add Images" button
-- Modal opens with multi-file upload and annotation field
+- Modal opens with multi-file upload (no annotation field)
-- User selects multiple images and enters annotation
+- User selects multiple images
 - Clicks "Add X Images" to save all at once
+- Images are uploaded with empty annotations

+### 3. Edit Annotations

+- User clicks on any annotation cell in the table to edit
+- Input field appears for inline editing
+- User can type annotation and press Enter to save
+- User can press Tab to move to the next annotation input
+- User can press Escape to cancel editing
+- Empty annotations show "Click to add annotation..." placeholder

-### 3. Submit to OpenAI
+### 4. Submit to OpenAI

 - User clicks "Submit to OpenAI" button
 - System submits ALL uploaded images to OpenAI API